tylerhardy/personalwiki/python/Reading and Writing Files.md

-# Readin and Writing Files
+# Reading and Writing Files
 ## Files and File Paths
 - A file has two key properties:
   - *filename*